by Jack Norris, Registered Dietitian, Executive Director of Vegan Outreach

-Animal agriculture is one of the largest contributors of human-made greenhouse gas emissions, deforestation, water pollution, and air pollution.
-With so many alternatives available, it’s easier than ever to make choices that help the environment.
+Animal agriculture is one of the largest contributors to human-made greenhouse gas emissions, deforestation, water pollution, and air pollution.
+With so many alternatives available, making choices that help the environment is easier than ever.

 Take, for example, the vegan Beyond Meat Burger.
-A 2018 report from the University of Michigan’s Center for Sustainable Systems found that a quarter-pound Beyond Burger is nearly identical nutritionally to a quarter-pound beef burger but generates 90% less greenhouse gas emissions, requires 46% less energy and 99.5% less water, and uses 93% less land compared to the production, packaging, and distribution of U.S. beef (2).
+A quarter-pound Beyond Burger is nearly identical nutritionally to a quarter-pound beef burger but generates 90% less greenhouse gas emissions, requires 46% less energy and 99.5% less water, and uses 93% less land compared to the production, packaging, and distribution of United States beef (Heller and Keoleian, University of Michigan, 2018).

 Air Pollution